ArchTaqi/My-Blockchain-Developement-Journey/Day30-FOCUS_SOLIDITY/Day04/ReadMe.md

 }

 ```
-- We can log the data inside the custom error
+- We can log the data inside the custom error.
 - Here we log the caller of the function in the input that was passed in.
 - The first parameter inside ```MyError()``` is named ```caller``` with type ```address```.
-- The second parameter in the value of input i passed by the caller.
+- The second parameter is the value of input i passed by the caller.
 - Inside the custom error that is thrown/reverted, ```msg.sender``` is the caller and value of i thrown is ```_i```.
 - ```msg.sender``` is a global variable, so we need to change ```pure``` to ```view``` because pure only reads local variables.